-Salt, or shio ramen, is the oldest type of ramen and you can recognize it by its clear coloring.
+Salt, or shio ramen, is the oldest type of ramen and you could recognize it by its clear coloring.
 As you would expect, its flavor is slightly saltier, albeit very tasty, as it is usually made with a chicken or pork base.
-You’ll often find shio ramen in Chinese restaurants, as well.
+You will often find shio ramen in Chinese restaurants, as well.

 Shio ramen is typically served with a lot of seaweed and is considered a more “traditional” type of ramen than the others.
 Those who have issues with sodium might want to avoid this dish as it obviously contains a lot of salt.

 Tonkotsu ramen is an extremely popular variety of ramen that is made by boiling pork bones to create a creamy meat-based soup.
 Tonkotsu is often served with large chunks of chashu (thickly cut pork), egg, and menma (bamboo shoots).
 It was originally developed in Fukuoka, Kyushu, but is now commonly found all over Japan.